Add transitions between slides in Keynote on Mac

 The options you see depend on the transition you added.

 If you set a transition to start automatically, it begins playing immediately after you advance the previous slide.

 The easiest way to create a Magic Move transition is to create a slide and add objects to it, then duplicate the slide and rearrange, resize or reorient the objects on the duplicated slide.
 Any objects appearing on both slides become part of the transition.
 Any objects appearing on the first slide, but not the following slide, fade out.
 Any objects appearing on the following slide, but not the original slide, fade in.

 Place objects (text boxes, shapes and images) on a slide.

-The Magic Move transition is most effective when both slides include at least one common object whose position or appearance has been altered.
+The Magic Move transition is most effective when both slides include at least one common object the position or appearance of which has been altered.

 Select the first of the two slides.

 In the Animate sidebar, click Add an Effect, then choose Magic Move.

 To preview the transition, select the first of the two slides in the slide navigator, then click Preview.